viperproject/tutorial/tutorial/structure.md

 # Structure of Viper Programs
 For a type safe Viper program to be correct, all methods and functions in it must be successfully verified against their specifications.
 The implementation of a Viper method consists of certain [imperative building blocks](#statements) (such as branch conditions, loops, etc.) whereas the specification consists of [assertions](#expressions-and-assertions) (contracts, loop invariants, etc.).
 Statements (or operations) may change the program state, whereas assertions cannot.
-In contrast, assertions can talk about properties of a particular state — so they can be used to specify the behavior of operations.
+In contrast, assertions can talk about properties of a particular state â€” so they can be used to specify the behavior of operations.
 What the implementation and the specification have in common is that they both make use of _expressions_.
 For all of these building blocks, Viper supports different means of abstraction.

-Methods can be viewed as a means of abstraction over operations.
-The caller of a method observes its behavior exclusively through the signature and the contracts.
-Viper methods are modular: For the caller, the method's implementation is invisible.
+Methods can be viewed as a means of abstraction over a sequence of operations (i.e. the execution of a potentially-unbounded number of statements).
+The caller of a method observes its behavior exclusively through the method's signature and its specification (its preconditions and postconditions).
+Viper method calls are treated modularly: for the caller of a method, the method's implementation can be thought of as invisible.
 Calling a method may result in modifications to the program state, therefore method calls cannot be used in specifications.
 On the one hand, the caller of a method must first satisfy the assertions in its precondition in order to obtain the assertions from its postcondition.
-On the other hand, in order to _verify_ the method, Viper must prove that the method's implementation adheres to the method's contracts.
+On the other hand, in order to _verify_ a method itself, Viper must prove that the method's implementation adheres to the method's specification.

 Functions can be viewed as a means of abstraction over (potentially state-dependent) expressions.
 Generally, the caller of a function observes three things.
 First, the precondition of the function is checked in the state in which the function is called.
-The precondition may include permission assertions that describe the _resources_ that the function may read from.
-Second, the function call is replaced by the expression in the function body (if present).
-Note that, unlike, methods, Viper functions are non-modular.
-Third, the postcondition is assumed.
-The postcondition of a function may not contain permission assertions: All permissions from the precondition are automatically returned after the function call.
+The precondition may include assertions denoting _resources_, such as [permissions to field locations](#permissions) that the the function may read from.
+Second, the function application's result value is equated with the expression in the function's body (if provided); note that this usage of the function's implementation is a difference from the handling of methods.
+Third, the function's postconditions are assumed.
+The postcondition of a function may _not_ contain resource assertions (e.g. denoting field permissions): all resources from the precondition are automatically returned after the function application.
 Refer to the [section on functions](#functions) for more details.

-Predicates can be viewed as a means of abstraction over assertions and resources.
+Predicates can be viewed as a means of abstraction over assertions (including resources such as field permissions).
 The body of a predicate is an assertion.
-Unlike functions, predicates are not automatically inlined: To replace a predicate with its body, one needs to manually unfold it.
-As a consequence, `unfold` is an operation that changes the program state, replacing the predicate resource with the resource specified by its body.
-The dual operation is called `fold`: Folding a predicate replaces the resource specified by its body with the predicate itself.
+Unlike functions, predicates are not automatically inlined: to replace a predicate with its body, Viper provides an explicit `unfold` statement.
+An `unfold` is an operation that changes the program state, replacing the predicate resource with the assertions specified by its body.
+The dual operation is called a `fold`: folding a predicate replaces the resources specified by its body with an instance of the predicate itself.
 Refer to the [section on predicates](#predicates) for more details.

-Bellow you can find a brief description and examples of the language constructs that can be used to write a Viper program.
+Below you can find a brief description and examples of the language constructs that can be used to write a Viper program.
+Note that the order in which top-level declarations are written is not important, as names are resolved against all declarations of the program (including later declarations).

+# Language overview

 ## Top-level declarations

 ### Fields

 ```silver
 field val: Int